Skip to main content

 What About the Midea 20-Pint?

-If your basement is under 500 sq. ft. or your humidity problem is mild (50-60%), both the Frigidaire and GE are overkill.
-The Midea 20-pint ($160) handles smaller spaces with Wi-Fi control, lower noise, and much lower energy use.
+If your space is under 500 sq. ft. or your humidity problem is mild (50-60%), consider the Midea Cube 20-pint ($179) which handles smaller spaces with Wi-Fi control, lower noise, and much lower energy use.

 Specs